 3. Compliance Requirement - Proceeds retained from the disposition of vehicles and related equipment as established by the Department of Transportation must be used for transportation purposes.
 The funds cannot go to the general fund; a separate account is required.
-The Asset Management/Maintenance & Disposition Sections of the 2016 State Management Plan addresses disposition of equipment.
+The Asset Management/Maintenance & Disposition Sections of the State Management Plan Update-2022 (ncdot.gov) addresses disposition of equipment.